Pink Bunny Slipper Piñatas

 1) Cut 4 pieces of cardboard into a rounded oval shape like the image above.
 These are going to be the bases of the slippers.
 Mine were about 4 inches wide and 8 inches long each.

 2) Next, cut 2 strips of cardboard about 1/2 an inch wide and make them long enough to wrap around the ovals (mine were about 20 1/2 inches long).
-Then put two ovals on top of each other and connect them using this strip of cardboard and scotch tape.
+Then put two ovals on top of each other and connect them using this strip of cardboard and scotch tape (repeat for other two ovals).

 3) Cut 2 rectangular strips of cardboard about 2 1/2 inches wide and 11 inches long.
 Bend these around the front of your slippers and tape them like the image above.
 Then, cut 2 more strips of cardboard in a mounded shape about 4 inches wide and 4 1/2 inches long and tape these on top of your slippers.
 It's ok if things don't look perfect at this point - the flaws and tape will be covered up with all that pink fringe.